 Meanwhile, taking advantage of the confused situation in Constantinople, a revolt against Byzantine power had broken out in the Balkans, led by the Kometopouloi, the four sons of a provincial governor in Macedonia.
-This revolt was welcomed by the local people, and, from 987 onward, leadership was assumed by Samuel, the youngest of the Kometopouloi, who was founder of the second period of Bulgarian greatness in the Middle Ages.
-Even though the center of power in this state was at Ochrid, in Slavic Macedonia (far from the earlier center at Pliska), both Samuel and the Byzantines regarded it as the direct descendant of the empire of Symeon some 150 years earlier.
+This revolt was welcomed by the local people, and leadership was finally assumed by Samuel, the youngest of the Kometopouloi, who was founder of the second period of Bulgarian greatness in the Middle Ages.
+Even though the focus of power in this state was at Ochrid, in Slavic Macedonia (far from the earlier center at Pliska), both Samuel and the Byzantines regarded it as the direct descendant of the empire of Symeon some 150 years earlier.
 One of the first things Samuel did was to restore the independent Bulgarian patriarchate that had been abolished by Tzimiskes.

 Samuel sought to expand his territory to the south, with attacks on Serres and Thessaloniki, and in 985 or 986 he succeeded in taking Larissa (in Thessaly).
-Basil II counterattacked in 986, but his forces were defeated in a monumental battle at Trajan's Gate.
-In part as a result of this failure, members of the Byzantine aristocracy again revolted.
-Bardas Skleros returned from exile, once more sought the imperial throne and, as before, he was opposed by Bardas Phokas.
+Basil II counterattacked in 986, but his forces were defeated.
+In part as a result of this failure, members of the Byzantine aristocracy revolted.
+Bardas Skleros returned from exile and again sought the imperial throne and, as before, he was opposed by Bardas Phokas.
 On this occasion, however, Phokas too revolted and had himself proclaimed emperor (987).
 Phokas quickly became the main pretender, and by the beginning of 988 he was prepared for an assault on the capital.
 In this situation Basil II called on the Russian prince Vladimir (the son of Svjatoslav) for assistance.
 The latter dispatched a force of 6,000 warriors, presumably Vikings from Russia, and, led by the emperor in person, they dealt a decisive defeat to Phokas, who died in battle the next year.
-Bardas Skleros once again rose in revolt, but he was quickly defeated, and Basil II's throne was secured, largely with the help of his Russian ally.
-Basil II had waited 17 years to be emperor in his own name and he struggled another 13 years to defeat his aristocratic rivals, but in 989 he was master of the Byzantine world.
+Bardas Skleros once again rose in revolt, but this was quickly put down, and Basil II's throne was secured, largely by help from his Russian ally.